 6. Trade in your four wheels for two.

-Delaware is the sixth most bike-friendly state in the U.S. according to the League of American Bicyclists.
+Delaware is the ninth most bike-friendly state in the U.S. according to the League of American Bicyclists.
 In northern Delaware, there are lots of great road biking routes, heart-pumping mountain biking trails, and paved or gravel paths that let you enjoy the fresh air and scenery without worrying about car traffic.
 Click here for the low-down on some of our top spots for bicycling.

 7. Visit a botanical garden.